radon-h2020/radon-datapipeline-plugin/README.md

 This is the initial version of the Data pipeline plugin.
 In the proceeding version, the plugin will be improved and will come with lots of features.

-## How to use?
+## How to use the plugin as a stand alone tool?
-- Get the plugin
+- Download the plugin
 - Make sure that Python environment is working on your machine.
-- Keep you service ready and note the path.
+- Keep your  TOSCA service ready and note the path.
 - In this version of the Plugin, YAML file is expected as input.
 - Execute the following command
 ```